whalesalad/dbld8/README.markdown

 #### POST /users/

-To create a new user with Facebook, post their Facebook user ID as `facebook_id` and their Facebook `access_token` provided by authenticating in the iOS app.
+To create a new user with Facebook, post their Facebook user ID as `facebook_id` and their access token as `facebook_access_token` provided by authenticating in the iOS app.
 Their user object will be returned, prepopulated by data from Facebook for your convenience.
 You can optionally post other details which will override anything returned from Facebook.
 Anything you do not specify that we can collect from Facebook, will be stored in the user object.

 	{
 		user_id: 1